GottfriedLab/PyOlfa/README.md

 # PyOlfa
-PyOlfa is a tool for automated olfactory behavioral assessment.
+PyOlfa is a GUI for automated olfactory behavioral assessment.
 Here is a few examples of what PyOlfa can do:

-*	Experimental control: Operate olfactometers and devices that are connected to Arduino board, such as light sensors and valves.
+*	Experimental control: Operate olfactometers and devices (sensors, valves, etc) connected to Arduino board.
-*	Data acquisition: Stream subject’s responses as the experiment is running
+*	Data acquisition: Stream subject’s responses and physiological measurements while the experiment is running
 *	Real-time data visualization: Analyze the signals and display the behavioral results in real time
 *	Data storage: Store the data and parameters used in the experiments to a HDF5 file

-# Installation
+# Dependencies
-1. PyOlfa is written in Python 2.7.
-The following is the list of modules required for PyOlfa.
-To install these modules, we recommend using Anaconda Python distribution.
+The easiest installation method is via Anaconda Python distribution.
+PyOlfa is written in Python 2.7.
+If you are using Anaconda, please make sure you install the correct version.
+In addition, the following software packages are required or PyOlfa will not work at all.

 *	Chaco
 *	Kiwisolver
+* NumPy
+* SciPy
 *	Traits
 *	Traitsui
 *	Pyserial